K2's Mastering the Excel Data Model

 - Creating simple data models from Excel tables

 - Building and adding to data models with Power Query

-- Working with data in a Power Pivot data model, including managing relationships in data models
+- Working with data in a Power Pivot, including managing relationships

 - Constructing PivotTables that use data models as data sources

 CPE Credits: Recommended for 2 Hours of Computer Science and Applications

 Instructional Delivery Method: On-demand learning, including review and final exam questions.
 To earn credit, participants must pass the final exam with a score of 70% or better within one year of registering for this course.
 Participants may attempt take the final exam up to 10 times.